jcepriano/DevTask/README.md

 # DevTask

 DevTask is an ASP.NET MVC Web Application, it gives a user the ability to CRUD an account, pull down real information about a GitHub repo through GitHub's API, and add/edit tasks to a repo of their choice.
+Tasks can also be set as active/inactive and displayed accordingly on the repo show page.

 ### Project Context
 * Number of primary contributors: **1**